Bugs:Gran Turismo 2

 - Special Stage Route 5 (Gran Turismo World Cup entrants): Citroen Xantia 3.0i Executive

 In the case of Trial Mountain, this results in a race that is nearly impossible to win without cheats should the M12 LM show up, as that race has a 295 horsepower limit while the M12 LM has 680 hp.

 The cause of this issue is that the game uses one global list of possible opponents, and each event simply contains a list of opponent numbers referencing the global list.
 Late in development, opponent number 1127 (Shelby GT500KR) was for some reason moved to the end of the list and became opponent 1220.
 The NTSC/U 1.0 release did not compensate for this, and so due to the gap in the list the Endurance races pick the opponent above the intended car in the global list, so the first car on the opponent list for each event uses the last car from the previous event in the global list instead.
-The Grand Valley 300km is actually affected by this bug too, however the mismatched opponent is the Vauxhall version of the Tigra Ice Race Car from the first reverse Tahiti Dirt Route 3 rally, and as the Vauxhall cars are blocked from appearing as AI in the NTSC releases, the Tigra never appears.
+The Grand Valley 300km is actually affected by this bug too, however the mismatched opponent is the Vauxhall version of the Tigra Ice Race Car from the first reverse Tahiti Dirt Route 3 rally, and as the Vauxhall cars are blocked from appearing as AI in the NTSC releases, the Tigra never appears, nor does the Vauxhall version of the Calibra Touring Car in Seattle 100 Miles.
 The bug was not present in any other releases of the game including the original NTSC/J 1.0 release, and all Endurance opponents show up in the correct events.

 Outside of this Endurance bug, one other opponent is incorrectly included in a series: